Battery-Emulator

 Static Badge

-This software enables EV battery packs to be used for stationary storage.
-It achieves this by converting the EV battery CAN data into a brand battery format that solar inverters can understand.
+Battery Emulator enables EV battery packs to be repurposed for stationary storage.
+It acts as a translation layer between the EV battery and the home inverter.
 This makes it extremely cheap and easy to use large EV batteries in a true plug'n'play fashion!

 [!CAUTION]